 Animated video for technology companies is absolutely booming right now.
-These short explainer videos are an easy way to convey what is often a pretty complex or new service in an easily digestible form, so that anyone can understand the offering – we work on technology explainer videos almost weekly and we can see why it’s popular.
+These short explainer videos are an easy way to convey what is often a pretty complex or new service in an easily digestible form so that anyone can understand the offering.

-We’ve recently worked on many Fintech, software, App, AI and automation, SaS, and medical technology animated videos.
-So we’re giving you a little insight into common pitfalls that we come across to help give you a head start when thinking about an animated video for your tech company.
+We’ve recently worked on many animated videos for Fintech, software, Apps, AI and automation, SaS, education, and medical technology.
+As a professional video production company, we’re sharing a little insight into common pitfalls that we often encounter to help give you a head start when thinking about an animated video for your tech company and making it the best it can be.

-There are some ideas to consider that will help your brand video stand out against the noise, and make sure you communicate effectively and clearly to your target audience.
+Here are some ideas to consider that will help your brand video stand out against the noise and ensure that you communicate effectively and clearly to your target audience.

 The script is the primary driver of any video, including animation.
-And simply listing your software or technology features in the script won’t help; viewers won’t be sure how that feature helps them.
-Generally; they aren’t why people buy.
-It’s what it does for them.
+Simply listing your software or technology features in the script won’t help; viewers won’t be sure how that feature helps them.
+Generally, features aren’t why people buy; it’s what they the technology or services will for them.

+Think about why they’re coming to you, what is their problem?
+Why have they landed on your site?
 Does it save them time?
 Does it save cost?
 What does it free up people to do?
 How does this technology make their life easier?
-What is a like working with you as a company?
-This kind of content is what the script needs to tell.
+What is it like working with you as a company?
+This kind of content is what the explainer video script needs to tell.
+Tell a story and excite them with your problem-solving capabilities.

 Listing the features doesn’t belong in a technology explainer video.
-They’re for people who want to drill down into the details later – as a secondary selling tool.
-Preferably with a captive audience or when you’re showcasing a demo in a meeting.
+They’re for people who are more invested and who want to drill down into the details later—as a secondary selling tool, preferably with a captive audience or when you’re showcasing a demo in a meeting.

-Language is down to scripting again.
-When we see draft ideas for a script or we’re given promotional materials to use, the language is often overly complex, with long sentences, and rather formal.
-This is really common.
+The language used is down to scripting again.
+When we see draft ideas for an explainer video script, or we’re given lengthy promotional materials to use, the language is often overly complex, with long sentences and rather formal in tone.
+This is really common, but mostly unsuitable for scripting.
+It’s a starting point.

-This approach works well for written materials, but since, generally, video is heard out loud, it comes across entirely differently and isn’t as well-received.
-Think of the video a bit more like a conversation.
+This formal and longer approach works well for written materials, but since video is generally heard out loud, it comes across entirely differently and isn’t as well-received.
+Think of the video a bit more like a conversation or at least as spoken word.
+We always recommend that clients read their script out loud – if you can read it easily, then that’s a good start.
+If you stumble or hear it sounds repetitious – edit away!

 This doesn’t mean dumbing down, but being concise, avoiding passive language, and avoiding too much repetition.

 As technology is always changing and growing, you probably find the business quite exciting and revolutionary to work in (I hope!).
-So, if we can convey that excitement in the video, the audience will feel it too and be excited to stat that journey with you.
+So, if we can convey that excitement in the video, the audience will feel it, too and be excited to start that journey with you.

-You can be creative with language, be funny, use visual metaphors, and keep the language more casual, it is spoken word, after all.
-It’ll be more relating to the audience and quicker to digest if they’re only half watching /listening (which is often the case!).
+You can be creative with language, funny, use visual metaphors, and keep the language more casual.
+It is the spoken word, after all.
+If the audience is only half watching /listening (which is often the case!), it’ll be more relatable to them and quicker to digest.

 Video by Digital Finch